dev-mkc19/airflow_local_dev/README.md

 Example: `make start version=1`

+> Note: You can disable showing Docker Desktop in settings: \
+> Docker Dashboard -> Settings -> General -> remove tick on "Open Docker Dashboard at startup"

 To stop airflow just type command and version of airflow which you want.

 Example: `make stop version=1`

-> Note: You can't run 2 versions of airflow simultaniously.
+> Note: You can't run 2 versions of airflow simultaneously.

-## CONFIGUTATION
+## CONFIGURATION

 1. Make sure Docker engine has at least 5Gb memory of resources
 2. Set path to your google `application_default_credentials.json` in docker-compose files